 (1A) This clause applies to facilities other than nature based parks.

-(1) A facility entrance road is to be at least 6 metres wide.
+(1) A facility entrance road is to be at least 6 m wide.

-(2) A facility road which is a one way road is to be at least 4 metres wide, or such shorter distance as is approved under subclause (3a).
+(2) A facility road which is a one way road is to be at least 4 m wide, or such shorter distance as is approved under subclause (3a).

-(3) A facility road which is a 2 way road is to be at least 6 metres wide, or such shorter distance as is approved under subclause (3a).
+(3) A facility road which is a 2 way road is to be at least 6 m wide, or such shorter distance as is approved under subclause (3a).

 (3a) A shorter distance may only be approved under subclause (2) or (3) if the distance was shorter —